DateFebruary 25, 2013

 The same questions could be asked about YOU.
 Your answer may be similar to the surfers answer – “It’s who I am!”
-No one made you step up and lead.
-No one forced you to be the leader you are today – you just are.
+No one made you start your own business or pushed you into becoming the leader you are today – you just are.
 But sometimes, it must seem like a wild ride that only a crazy person would take on.

 Being a little crazy does help.
 There are hundreds of other success stories about people who faced amazing odds and pulled off a miracle to grow their company.
 Most of them faced a hard road that would have made a “rational” person give up the dream.
-Crazy leaders press on.
+Crazy leaders never give up.

 Be Crazy – but Get Support